UCSB-PSTAT/computing-wiki/docs/computing/university-sources.md

 # University Computing Resources

-UCSB has a number of cluster nodes available for research use that are managed by the Center for Scientific Computing (CSC).
-These are shared through the whole university where participants buy nodes for the cluster while CSC provides all the infrastructure needed for smooth operations.
+UCSB has a number of cluster nodes available for research use that are managed by the Center for Scientific Computing (CSC) at the California NanoSystem Institute (CNSI).
+These nodes come in two forms:

-{: .note }
+- A simple application describing your work that gives you access to a shared batch computing environment
-This is a cheaper alternative for private cluster nodes to be used by research labs or individuals through grants or personal funding.
-If you need more compute than what PSTAT provides, consider this option!
+- A buy-in by a principal investigator at an economical rate (compared to private options)

 Some useful information about this system as well as contact information for CSC:
 - [Getting started guide to CSC facilities and contact](https://csc.cnsi.ucsb.edu/get-started)